ShriyanGote/GiftPicks/README.md

-# Gift Picks
+# Stacks

 ## Overview

-**Gift Picks** is a sports betting and analytics app that provides users with data-driven insights for various sports, enabling informed decision-making for betting.
+**Stacks** is a sports betting and analytics app that provides users with data-driven insights for various sports, enabling informed decision-making for betting.
 The app integrates live sports data, offers betting simulations, and tracks user performance over time.

 ## Features